jasonaaronwilson/omni-c/README.md

-The main feature is that you'll enjoy a fully independent declaration order (so you never have to write a header file again), an enhanced standard library with basic collections to promote additional run-time safety, overloaded functions, templates, call functions with method syntax, and basic reflection capabilities.
+The main feature is that you'll enjoy a fully independent declaration order (so you never have to write a header file again), an enhanced standard library with basic collections to promote additional run-time safety, overloaded functions, generic programming via templates, function calling with method a method syntax, and even some basic reflection capabilities.
+(You'll never worry about turning an enum to a string or vice-versa).

-Since Omni C is a transpiler you will get the same code quality as the target C compiler such as gcc, clang, tcc, msvc, and custom compilers for embedded development work and thus Omni C should run practically everywhere.
+Since Omni C is a transpiler you will get the same code quality as your favorite C compiler such as gcc, clang, tcc, msvc, and custom compilers for embedded development work (we will "poly-fill" to ancient C compilers because we can).

 ## Using Omni C